-Nintendo Reportedly Sets High Expectations For The Switch As Ubisoft Teams up
+Nintendo Reportedly Sets High Expectations For The Switch As Ubisoft Teams Up

 The second was the lack of good launch titles.
 This is a problem that admittedly the other competitors suffer from as well with their new releases, but Nintendo has always managed to avoid falling into the same trap over the past few decades by at least providing one solid game: the NES had Super Mario Bros., the SNES Super Mario World, the N64 Super Mario 64, the GameCube Luigi’s Mansion, and the Wii Twilight Princess.
 To add insult to injury, Nintendoland, the party game that was intended to showcase all of the Wii U’s features the same way Wii Sports did with the Wii, was not bundled with some versions of console, unlike the latter, meaning consumers would have to shelve out at least $30 at the time for what was essentially a fun tech demo.

 With the Switch, the revered corporation seems to be rectifying both those issues.
-The name “Switch”, combined with the admittedly great marketing, has created a distinct image for the console, while its major launch game The Legend of Zelda: Breath of the Wild has been hailed as not only the best of the franchise, but also one of the greatest video games ever made.
+The name “Switch,” combined with the admittedly great marketing, has created a distinct image for the console, while its major launch game The Legend of Zelda: Breath of the Wild has been hailed as not only the best of the franchise but also one of the greatest video games ever made.

-When it comes to the Switchs’ sales, however, figures have been hard to come by in no small part thanks to Nintendo’s tactic of deliberately under-shipping systems to retailers, thereby inflating the demand.
+When it comes to the Switch’s sales, however, figures have been hard to come by in no small part thanks to Nintendo’s tactic of deliberately under-shipping systems to retailers, thereby inflating the demand.
 According to official press releases and reports by analysts, though, the Switch has apparently been a massive hit, first with outselling the Wii’s two-day sale record and next with hitting the 1.5 million milestone.

 In spite of these good numbers, Nintendo may have even larger plans.
 According to Digitimes, a newspaper specializing in electronics, the company expects to sell at least 10 million units by the end of this year.
 Even more so, Kimishima Tatsumi, the President of Nintendo, expects to see sales reach at around 110 million by the end of the console’s life.
-The former might very well be possible given the fact that the Switch actually has a good line-up set for the remainder of the year, incorporating many amazing titles such as: Splatoon 2, Mario Kart 8 Deluxe, Xenoblade Chronicles 2, and of course Super Mario Odyssey.
+The former might very well be possible given the fact that the Switch actually has a good lineup set for the remainder of the year, incorporating many amazing titles such as Splatoon 2, Mario Kart 8 Deluxe, Xenoblade Chronicles 2, and, of course, Super Mario Odyssey.
 The latter, however, it is difficult to say at this point in time as the console’s longevity will depend on not just the upcoming library (remember, the GameCube had a wonderful catalog), but also its features.
-Mixed responses to the Switchs’ proposed online business model joined with the lack of the popular virtual console feature are strong signs that Nintendo is already faltering on this aspect.
+Mixed responses to the Switch’s’ proposed online business model joined with the lack of the popular virtual console feature are strong signs that Nintendo is already faltering on this aspect.

 To end on a positive note, it was recently revealed that the large gaming magnate Ubisoft, which previously collaborated with Nintendo on the critically-mixed ZombiU, has some big things planned for the Switch.
 To unveil this, they will be inviting select Switch fans to join them in an online discussion between April 5 and 9, and later June 21 and 25.
 Whatever this avenue entails, it can only mean something good for the Switch at this point in its career.